summerdevlin46/recruitment_test/README.md

 We recommend the use of [Bioconda](http://bioconda.github.io/) or [Virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) to facilitate cleaning and reproducibility of the exercise.
 Make sure that you have installed and configured the necessary packages for the installation.

-Onece you are done, export your a file with your environment.
+Once you are done, export your file with your environment.

 **conda**
 ```